Rahmahk02/IP-Rep-Checker-Final/README.md

 1. Double-click the downloaded `.exe` file.
 2. Windows may show a security warning.
 Click **More info → Run anyway** to start the program.
 3. The tool will open and you can enter IP addresses to check their reputation.

-## 💻 Features
-- Input one or more IP addresses (typed or pasted)
-- Query AbuseIPDB for threat information
-- Display results including abuse score, ISP, country, etc.
-- Export results to a CSV file for further analysis

 ---